Everything that you need to know about bringing a claim for breach of privacy

+The cost of applying for an injunction under the misuse of private information has also gone down as there are more law firm now specialising in this field of law.
 Breach of privacy claims have become much more common by virtue of judge-made extensions to English law.
-This happened mainly due to cases of celebrity and other individuals in the public eye against media organisations, where there has been an invasion into the private lives of those individuals.
+This happened mainly due to cases of celebrities and other individuals in the public eye against media organisations, where there has been an invasion into the private lives of those individuals.
 Anyone can apply for an injunction for breach of privacy.
-What used to be an extremely expensive process, has now become, a far more affordable right to be exercise by most members of the public.
+What used to be an extremely expensive process, has now become, a far more affordable right to be exercised by most members of the public.

 As we have established in a number of recent cases, all individuals, regardless of their profession, should have a reasonable expectation of privacy.
-Breach of privacy often goes alongside harassment and defamationNo matter what has been published, if it makes you feel uncomfortable, then most likely the information is private in nature and this is a matter of breach of privacy.
+Breach of privacy often goes alongside harassment and defamation.
+No matter what has been published, if it makes you feel uncomfortable, then most likely the information is private in nature and this is a matter of breach of privacy.

 For this reason, it is important that you verify first that the likelihood of success of any claim for breach of privacy is high enough and is likely to succeed.
 If you were to protect your privacy and if your case is going to be decided by the court, it is important that you take, from the outset, appropriate steps to have your privacy protected for the duration of your claim, and beyond.

 Your private information may be disseminated on the internet on various websites, social media and private chat rooms.
 Images and videos that have been obtained as a result of breach of privacy, are often available on the dark web and can be downloaded through torrent sites.
-Before pursuing a claim for breach of privacy, it is important to understand the full extent of an breach of privacy that might have already occurred.
+Before pursuing a claim for breach of privacy, it is important to understand the full extent of a breach of privacy that might have already occurred.

 Breach of privacy might relate to information which is true or an embellishment of the truth, which is often a favourite activity of tabloid journalists who tend to create sensationalism.
 It is also seen to be used vindictively by competitors or envious peers or disgruntled lovers.
 However, breach of privacy could be relating to information that is untrue and it is not for you, as the victim to prove that the information is untrue.

 All that you need to show, is that the information published is information of private nature.
 Many cases that this firm deals with include breach of privacy in relation to the sharing of information about one's private life, family life, alleged conduct, alleged past behaviours, alleged affairs, alleged political preferences, alleged sexual orientation, alleged health issues, alleged beliefs and anything about the background of the person, that is true or not true.

 You may be aware of a pending publication and want to ensure that nothing about you is published.
 We regularly engage with publishers to obtain their undertaking that they will not publish and will destroy and/or return your private information.
 If this fails, we liaise with them on agreed wording.
-Rarely, we will apply swiftly to the Court to obtain an urgent injunction to prevent publication, which means we can stop the publication of any article that involves you, in any permutation.
+Occasionally, we will have to apply swiftly to the Court to obtain an urgent injunction to prevent publication, which means we can stop the publication of any article that involves you, in any permutation.
 Many of our clients are in the public eye or are associated with people in the public eye and their right to a private life is as much theirs as it is ours.

-If your spouse, associate, boyfriends or girlfriend had obtained private information about you by hacking to your computer or by looking at certain information in your computer, which is of private nature, and if they threatened to publish this information one day, you can take steps to stop them.
+If your spouse, associate, boyfriend or girlfriend obtained private information about you by hacking to your computer or by looking at certain information in your computer, which is of private nature, and if they threatened to publish this information one day, you can take steps to stop them.
 It is unfortunately common for disgruntled lovers to make threats to publish private images, videos or emails.
 In those cases, you will nearly always be better off confronting the issue even if you believe that this will cause them upset.
 The alternative is to allow yourself to be held to ransom, often to someone who is emotionally unstable.